Axiomatizations of a simple Condorcet voting method for Final Four and Final Five elections

-While that is a natural idea, borrowed from the Minimax voting method (\citealt{Simpson1969}, \citealt{Kramer1977}), here we will give a motivation for the simpler definition in the bullet point above: among the candidates tied for the most wins, we look at each candidate's smallest loss (not their worst loss) and elect the candidate with the smallest loss.
-The basic idea is that among the candidates tied for the most wins, the one with the smallest loss is \textit{closest} to being an outright winner based on their number of wins, since all it would take is flipping that small loss.
+While that is a natural idea, borrowed from the Minimax voting method (\citealt{Simpson1969}, \citealt{Kramer1977}), here we will give a motivation for the simpler definition in the bullet point above: among the candidates tied for the most wins, we look at each candidate's smallest loss (not their worst loss) and elect the candidate with the smallest loss.\footnote{Although we will not go into the subtleties of further tie-breaking in this paper, here are two reasonable rules for handling extremely rare cases: first, a head-to-head tie between two candidates (i.e., exactly the same number of voters rank candidate $A$ above candidate $B$ as rank $B$ above $A$) counts as 1/2 of a win for each of the two candidates; second, if among the candidates tied for the most wins, there are multiple candidates with the smallest loss, then we break this tie in favor of the one whose \textit{second}-smallest loss is smallest, and so on.
+If even such lexicographic comparison of the candidates' losses does not break the tie, then a random device could be used to select from among the still-tied candidates.} The basic idea is that among the candidates tied for the most wins, the one with the smallest loss is \textit{closest} to being an outright winner based on their number of wins, since all it would take is flipping that small loss.
 We will give a complete axiomatic characterization of this simple extension of the proposed method to Final Five elections by adding two axioms, one of which is the Immunity to Spoilers axiom originally used to motivate the proposed method.